State Fair Blue Ribbon Bread and Butter Pickles

 - **Alternate Instructions for refrigerator pickles

-- In a large saucepan mix the sugar, vinegar, turmeric, celery seed and mustard seed.
+- In a large saucepan mix the sugar, vinegar, turmeric, celery seed, and mustard seed.
 Bring pickling liquid to a boil, making sure the sugar and salt have dissolved.

 - Layer sliced cucumbers and onions in an alternating pattern in your canning jar til the top.
 Ladle in the pickling liquid til the cucumbers and onions are covered.
-Wipe the rim of your jar, place the lid on top, and secure with metal screw band.
+Wipe the rim of your jar, place the lid on top, and secure it with a metal screw band.
 Pickles will be ready to eat after a week.
-Store pickles in a refrigerator up to 1 year.
+Store pickles in a refrigerator for up to 1 year.